thin-edge/thin-edge.io/docs/src/supported-platforms.md

 Common requirements for all systems are:
 * minimum 16MB of RAM
-* systemd (for productive systems)
+* systemd (for production systems)
-* mosquitto minimum version 1.6 (for security reasons we recommend the latest 1.x version)
+* mosquitto minimum version 1.6 (for security reasons we recommend the latest 2.x version)
 * dpkg (if you want to use our prebuilt deb packages)

 # Level 1